NickolasB98/aws-serverless-project/README.md

 	Glue ETL jobs are designed to:
 	Cleanse and transform the data as needed.
 	Perform data quality checks to ensure data integrity.

+Data Quality Checks:

+The completeness checks include verifying if any key columns have missing values, such as temperature, daylight duration, sunshine duration, precipitation, wind speed, wind gusts, and row timestamps.
+For each column, it counts the number of missing values.

+The extreme values checks evaluate whether certain values fall outside of expected ranges.

+Temperature values below -30°C or above 50°C.
+Wind speeds exceeding 100 km/h.
+Negative precipitation values.

 Data Storage (Processed): The transformed data is saved to a new table in S3 using the Parquet format, optimized for analytics.